Tool chaos

 Website, forms, newsletter, CRM, calendar, files and invoices run alongside each other instead of together.

-Most SMEs don't need enterprise IT.
-They need someone who understands their digital construction sites, prioritises them, builds them cleanly and operates them reliably.
+Most SMEs don't need enterprise IT — they need someone who understands their digital construction sites, prioritises them, builds them cleanly and keeps them running.

 Modern frontends, landing pages and CMS setups.